 - Research projects undertaken within the department of Life Sciences in the areas of Biosciences; Environmental Sciences; Psychology, and Sport, Health and Exercise Sciences may require an annual bench fee.
 The amount is variable dependent on the requirements of the project and will be discussed and agreed between the applicant and the supervisor at interview stage.
 This amount will be additional to tuition fees and will be stated in the offer letter from Admissions.

 For more information please visit our research fees and funding page.

 Fees for Associate module students

 If you are planning to take a standalone module within the 2017/18 cycle the fee can be found in this table.

 Fees are due at the time of registration and there is no entitlement to any reduction or refund if a student withdraws during the year.
 We may exceptionally allow reductions to self-supporting students.
-Please note that once you enrol, you become liable for fees, even if you subsequently withdraw.
-Please see Student Financial policy for full details.
+Please note that once you enrol, you become liable for fees, even if your subsequently withdraw.
+Please see the Student Financial Policy for full details.

 Fee deposits and discounts

-International deposit: £3,000 refundable only on the grounds of non-issuance of a visa
+Overseas students are required to pay a deposit of £3,000 which may only be refundable on the grounds of non-issuance of a visa.